robtweed/golgi/README.md

 theme into an actual framework that you can quickly and easily customise to meet your needs.

+See the [*./examples/sbadmin*](./examples/sbadmin) folder for the actual *Golgi* source code files that actually run the live example.

 # About Golgi

 *Golgi* (pronounced Gol-jee) is a new approach to browser-based UI development that